 Refined carbohydrates are plant-based foods that are highly processed in order to have the whole grain removed.
 The process of refining a food removes the fiber, B-complex vitamins, healthy oils and fat-soluble vitamins, all important components of a healthy diet.
 Refined carbs include wheat and other grains, table sugar, or sucrose, high fructose corn syrup, and all the foods that are made with these ingredients.

 Foods made from refined grains and sugars have valuable minerals and phytonutrients stripped from them during the refining process.
-While an attempt is made to add in the lost nutrients, countless known and undiscovered nutrients are lost.
+When an attempt is made to add nutrients back in, we lose countless known and undiscovered nutrients.

-Our food provides at thermic effect when it is metabolized and it accounts for about ten percent of your total daily energy expenditure.
+About ten percent of our daily energy expenditure comes from the thermic effect of our body metabolizing our food.
 Real, complex food requires your digestive system to work harder and also requires your liver to contribute to the breakdown of food into the molecules needs to be sent to your cells for nourishment.
 Complex carbohydrates and fiber require more than double the energy to metabolize than refined carbs.

 Negative health effects like weight gain, heart disease, and diabetes all stem from a diet high in refined carbohydrates.
 Refined and simple sugars lead to blood sugar spikes that stress your pancreas and liver when trying to manage the spikes with insulin.
 These foods are low in nutrients and low in fiber.
-Almost all breads that you find in major grocery store chains are made of enriched and bleached flours and their ingredient lists include added vitamins and minerals that were stripped out of the original grain when it was refined.
+Almost all the bread that you find in major grocery store chains is made of enriched and bleached flours and their ingredient lists include added vitamins and minerals.
+Think about that: they strip the vitamins and minerals out of the original grain and then they add them back in.
+Does that make any sense to you at all?

 We recommend that you do some personal research and then have a long discussion with your health care provider about your diet and the effects of your medicines on it.
 Remember, you are in charge of your health.
 Your health care provider is a valuable resource, but you are the one who has to walk the walk and live the decisions that you make every day.
 Make sure you understand the recommendations that your provider gives you and then do your own research on how nutrition and activity supplement your health.